 A key figure in St. Thomas ice hockey success for nearly 40 seasons as a player, assistant coach and head coach, Jeff Boeser (pronounced BESS-er) was named head coach in April 2010 following the retirement of 23-year head coach Terry Skrypek.

-The 2018-19 campaign will mark his ninth season as the Tommie head coach, and he's been an integral part of UST's current streak of 36 consecutive winning seasons.
-He's guiding the Toms to seven top-two MIAC finishes in his first eight seasons -- six championships, two seconds, and one tie for third place.
+The 2019-20 campaign will mark his 10th season as the Tommie head coach, and he's been an integral part of UST's current streak of 37 consecutive winning seasons.
+He's guided the Toms to eight top-two MIAC finishes in his first nine seasons -- six championships, two seconds, and one tie for third place.

 In his first season as head coach, Boeser led the Tommies to a second-place conference finish with a 9-5-2 record.
 He came back in 2011-12 with an MIAC championship team that ranked as high as No. 5 in the national polls.
 The Tommies finished 18-6-2 overall and lost 3-1 on the road in the NCAA playoffs to eventual champion St. Norbert.
 Boeser was named MIAC Coach of the Year after his Toms won 11 in a row and claimed the conference title by eight points.